corona10/Vert.x_ToDo/README.md

+[![Build Status](https://travis-ci.org/corona10/Vert.x_ToDo.svg?branch=master)](https://travis-ci.org/corona10/Vert.x_ToDo)

 # todo-backend-vert.x for GSoC 2016
-  -> This implementation is using H2 SQL DB for demo,
-     but it can change any other SQL engine. because it is ORM.
+  This implementation is using H2 SQL DB for demo, but it can be change for any other SQL engine.
+Because it is using ORM.

-[![Build Status](https://travis-ci.org/corona10/Vert.x_ToDo.svg?branch=master)](https://travis-ci.org/corona10/Vert.x_ToDo)

 ## todo-list
 * improve [unittest codes](https://github.com/corona10/Vert.x_ToDo/blob/master/todo/src/test/java/todo/APITest.java)